Confusingboat/azure-webjob-boilerplate/README.md

 dotnet restore
 dotnet publish
 ```
+or `right-click > Publish` and follow the wizard prompts of you're a scrub.

-and you'll be able to zip the publish directory and push that shit to Azure and watch it do nothing but waste your CPU time.
+Then just zip up the publish directory and push that shit to Azure and watch it do nothing but waste your CPU time.

 ## Can I make it do xyz?